Sui Lutris: A Blockchain Combining Broadcast and Consensus: Abstract

 \section{Abstract}

 \sysname is the first smart-contract platform to sustainably achieve sub-second finality.
-It achieves this significant decrease in latency by employing consensusless agreement not only for simple payments but for a large variety of transactions.
-Unlike prior work, \sysname neither compromises expressiveness nor throughput and can run perpetually without restarts. \sysname achieves this by safely integrating consensuless agreement with a high-throughput consensus protocol that is invoked out of the critical finality path but makes sure that when a transaction is at risk of inconsistent concurrent accesses its settlement is delayed until the total ordering is resolved.
+It achieves this significant decrease by employing consensusless agreement not only for simple payments but for a large variety of transactions.
+Unlike prior work, \sysname neither compromises expressiveness nor throughput and can run perpetually without restarts. \sysname achieves this by safely integrating consensuless agreement with a high-throughput consensus protocol that is invoked out of the critical finality path but ensures that when a transaction is at risk of inconsistent concurrent accesses, its settlement is delayed until the total ordering is resolved.
 Building such a hybrid architecture is especially delicate during reconfiguration events, where the system needs to preserve the safety of the consensusless path without compromising the long-term liveness of potentially misconfigured clients.
-We thus develop a novel reconfiguration protocol, the first to show the safe and efficient reconfiguration of a consensusless blockchain. \sysname is currently running in production as part of a major smart-contract platform.
-Combined with the Move Programming language it enables the safe execution of smart contracts that expose objects as a first-class resource.
-In our experiments \sysname achieves latency lower than 0.5 seconds for throughput up to 5,000 certificates per second (150k ops/s with bundling), compared to the state-of-the-art real-world consensus latencies of 3 seconds.
+We thus develop a novel reconfiguration protocol, the first to provably show the safe and efficient reconfiguration of a consensusless blockchain. \sysname is currently running in production and underpins the Sui smart-contract platform.
+Combined with the use of Objects instead of accounts it enables the safe execution of smart contracts that expose objects as a first-class resource.
+In our experiments \sysname achieves latency lower than 0.5 seconds for throughput up to 5,000 certificates per second (150k ops/s with transaction blocks), compared to the state-of-the-art real-world consensus latencies of 3 seconds.
 Furthermore, it gracefully handles validators crash-recovery and does not suffer visible performance degradation during reconfiguration.